apache/spark/IMAGES.rst

 * Sets up Kerberos if Kerberos integration is enabled (generates and configures Kerberos token)

-* Sets up ssh keys for ssh tests and restarts teh SSH server
+* Sets up ssh keys for ssh tests and restarts the SSH server

 * Sets all variables and configurations needed for unit tests to run